Do Go On - 532 - Dashcon Failure

 I liked that.

-Anyway, so at the end, that's fantastic.
+Anyway, that's fantastic.

-Give one of Jess Perkins and DashCon.
+Give it up a Jess Pokers and DashCon.

 Thank you so much.

-You guys really had to hang in there, and you did.
+You guys really had to hang in there and you did.

 Thank you so much.

-but I'm going to go home and sign up for Tumblr.
+I don't know about you, but I'm going to go home and sign up for Tumblr.

 Oh, yeah.

-Feels like it could be big.
+It feels like it could be.

 Yeah.